 - Second Offense: Mandatory hallway or mod meeting with public safety or residence life staff member, intentionally focused on addressing restoration of community harm and understanding the impact of the smoking violation

 - Third Offense: All members of the hallway or mod are assigned house probation, and hall (in the dorms) loses lounge privileges for the duration of the semester

 Rationale: In residence halls and mods, the source of smoking is difficult to identify.
 We believe that by first issuing a community warning, we are holding the entire community accountable for their actions unless the person responsible is identified or accepts responsibility.
 A second offense would call for students to come together as a community and engage in a restorative meeting facilitated by a trained staff member in the hopes of further learning about the danger and impact of smoking.
 We believe that because of the threat of house probation, a third offense would be highly unlikely.

 C. Infraction: Student complaint that someone is smoking indoors.

-Rationale: Given that a fellow student’s complaint is technically hearsay, we believe that an alleged violator should meet with the house director, who can confront the complaint and have a developmental conversation with the student about the dangers and impacts of smoking indoors, as well as offer the warning that a subsequent complaint will result in a random fire safety room inspection.
+Rationale: Given that a fellow student's complaint is technically hearsay, we believe that an alleged violator should meet with the area coordinator, who can confront the complaint and have a developmental conversation with the student about the dangers and impacts of smoking indoors, as well as offer the warning that a subsequent complaint will result in a random fire safety room inspection.